ropsii/ropsii.github.io/_posts/2019-12-14-my-10x-developer.markdown

 All creative work, UX design included, is to a great degree a question of persistance.
 I firmly believe everybody can do UX design.
 As a matter of fact everybody in a company is doing it, whether they’re aware of it or not.
 But in the end of the day designers hold the ownership and responsibility for staying with the problem longer.

-Our principal duty is to hear and understand all sides and perspectives, and to synthesize it into what is of the biggest value for our users.
+Our principal duty is to hear and understand all sides and perspectives, so in the end we can come up with what’s of the biggest value for the users.
 In this process, everybody who informs the design is incredibly important.

 At a practical level, however, the work we create and the UIs our users interact with depend on developers, so it wouldn’t be unfair to say their engagement with design is slightly more important as it has more impact on our work.